 A huge world, not just a bunch of "levels" slapped together.
 So much to explore, and there will always be something to discover.
 "Fallout 3" is free-roaming, engrossing, addictive FPS.

 It's great to see this universe in 3D.
 It's great to be able to grab everything in sight.
 It's great to undress corpses and to rotate them left and right while everybody are watching (I'm weird that way).

-has a hell of an RPG element in it.
+And it still has a hell of an RPG element in it.
 Most RPG-related stuff was worked on.
 The system is of course simpler than before, but is still solid and entertaining.
 The dialogues are peppered with lively expressions, making us forget the mild impersonal babbling of Oblivion.
 Characters are more interesting (I love Fawkes).
-Quests are more diverse, so I think I'll be able to recover from the nightmares caused by the abysmal quests of Gothic 3
+Quests are more diverse, so I think I'll be able to recover from the nightmares caused by the abysmal quests of Gothic 3.